cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 - macro substitution (`#define`) to denote a sequence of text that is to be replaced by a definition.
-- conditional preprocessor directives (`#ifdef` or*  `#if defined`) for introducing conditions under which segments of code shan’t compile**.
+- conditional preprocessor directives (`#ifdef` or*  `#if defined`) for introducing conditions under which segments of code shan't compile**.

 The preprocessor takes precedence over the compiler.
 Once this step is executed, all preprocessor directives are removed from the source file.
 Files that go through